saltta/hangman-game/README.md

 * English students

 #### User Stories
-* I want to know how to play the game
+* As a user I want to know how to play the game
-* I want to see my progress
+* As a user I want to see my progress
-* I want to be able to replay many times consecutively
+* As a user I want to be able to replay many times consecutively

 #### Site Objectives
 * Provide a game that runs smoothly